EGI-Federation/fedcloud-documentation/source/storage.rst

 With that you can access ``/<path>`` where all your data will be available.
-Applications will not see any difference between a block storage device and a regular hardware disk, thus no major changes should be required in the application logic.
+Applications will not see any difference between a block storage device and a regular disk, thus no major changes should be required in the application logic.

-Note that some OS, like `CERNVM <https://appdb.egi.eu/store/vappliance/cernvm/ CERNVM>`_, will automatically detect all the attached block storage and add it to theo root virtual file system.

 Object Storage
 --------------